Canterbury Meningitis Outbreak

 If you have family or students connected to East Kent institutions, please also follow their official communications.

-A Message to our patients
+A message to our patients

 We understand this outbreak may cause anxiety, especially for those with links to the Canterbury area.
 Please be reassured that: